Nuke-Kubi [抜け首]

 Monsters Here & There, as well as my other website -- Anomalies -- are supported by patrons, people like you!

-My patrons see all new MH&T articles at least a year before the rest of the world, and also get exclusive content made just for them; and you can become a patron for just $1 a month!
+All new MH&T articles are now available for my Patrons Only, and they also get other exclusive content; and you can become a Patron for just $1 a month!

 PatreonMonsters Here & There on PATREON --